oSoWoSo/disroot-howto/pages/02.tutorials/04.Chat/04.Transports/01.IRC/docs.en.md

 ### For long-term/recurring

-1. Add `irc.disroot.org` to your roaster.
+1. Add `irc.disroot.org` to your roster.
 2. Execute ad-hoc command on it, then enable history and persistence.
-3. Add `irc.network.tld@irc.disroot.org` to your roaster.
+3. Add `irc.network.tld@irc.disroot.org` to your roster.
 4. Execute ad-hoc command on it, then add your username (nick) and password (nick password).
 5. Add `#channel%irc.network.tld@irc.disroot.org` to bookmarks and then join.
 6. Execute ad-hoc command on it, then enable history and persistence.